decodingahmed/copilot-product-owner/README.md

 ## 🛠️ How It Works

-This tool configures GitHub Copilot through [instructions](.github/copilot-instructions.md) to:
+This tool provides a **ProductOwner chat mode** in GitHub Copilot that is configured through [instructions](.github/copilot-instructions.md) to:

 1. **Systematically Ask Questions** - 5-10+ clarifying questions minimum
 2. **Document Everything** - Record all exchanges with timestamps